openearth/xbeach-docs/docs/xbeach_manual.rst

 spatial output 2) time-averaged spatial output 3) fixed point output or 4) run-up gauge output.
-In principle any variable in XBeach can be outputted as long as it is part of the *spaceparams* structure defined in *spaceparams.tmpl* in the XBeach source code.
+In principle any variable in XBeach can be outputted as long as it is part of the *spaceparams* structure defined in *variables.f90* in the XBeach source code.
 An overview of all currently supported parameters in this file is presented in :numref:`tab-output-parameters`.